danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 possibly questions posed by my friend Blue.
 Hopefully leaning towards conversation in style.

-As each material plays comments will be written explaining how each line contributes to the resultant music.
+As each material plays comments could be written explaining how each line contributes to the resultant music.
 To be performed during LjudOljud on April 6th at Fylkingen.
 Documented as an Internet site containing all music and text.